Peter Coombe Mandolins and Guitars

 are more expensive.
 The Classical Junior is made to

-reduce the cost, and they are built the
+reduce the cost, and they are built

-contact adjustable Brekke bridge.
-The
+full contact adjustable Brekke bridge.

 The Lyon and Healy mandolins were constructed very